MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/hackathon-materials.md

 [!INCLUDE [subheader.md](../includes/pat_medium.md)]

-## Download the hackathon materials
+## Download the materials
-To run your own hackathon, you will need to first download the hackathon materials.
-You can download the zip file for them here:
+To run your own hackathon, you will first need to download the materials.
+You can download the zip file here:

 > [!div class="nextstepaction"]
 > [Download hackathon materials](https://aka.ms/sk/hack/materials)